Updated: Sep 6

 12. How is the pastor compensated (income, benefits, bonuses, etc.)?

 Won’t know this until someone is willing to answer the question.
-Perhaps I can ask it when I go to their next “This is Antioch” class.
+Perhaps I can ask it when I go to their next Ownership Class.

 13. What is the size of your church and any other space the church owns for meetings and church services?